Webinative/dockerise-django/docs/part_2.md

 In the previous part, we created a new Django project with a core app and custom User model.
 We implemented a custom UserAdmin.
 We also set up a Django superuser to login into the admin panel.

-In this article, we will add useful third-party Django apps, each providing unique benefits during development and deployment.
+In this article, we will add useful third-party Django apps and python packages, each providing unique benefits during development and deployment.

 1. Allow CIDR - Use local mobile devices for alpha-testing
 2. Debug toolbar - A handy in-browser debugger for developers